vikashoo7/Question/AWS.md

        * What is the VPC?
           it i a  logically isolated of virtual network.

        * If a server is in the private Network then how it will connect to internet?
+            With the help of NAT, we will able to connect the private subnet server to the Internet.

        * How many ip addresses  will be there for 10.0.1.0/16?
+            Total number of IP Address of "10.0.1.0/16" is 2^(32-16)-2 one is for the gateway and other is for broadcast is reserveed.

        * How to configure NAT route in private subnet?
        * How to configure 100 of VPC which are in different  region?